Temporary Health Conditions

 - Student will provide evidence of the situation (i.e. medical documentation) to SAS staff to support their request for assistance.

-- SAS staff will complete appropriate communications and provide the student with letters to deliver to instructors.
-This communication outlines recommended ways to provide assistance to the student.
+- SAS staff will email the student's instructors and copy the communication to the student.
+This communication outlines recommended ways to provide temporary assistance to the student.

 For example, a student slips on the ice and fractures their dominant hand making it impossible to write.
 After meeting with the student, SAS staff may ask the instructor to assist the student by providing access to lecture notes.